phase2/grunt-drupal-tasks/CONFIG.md

 grunt theme:<theme-name>:task
 ```

-For a more concrete example, suppose we want to compile Sass for the gladiator theme.
+For a more concrete example, suppose we want to compile Sass for the *gladiator*
-You need to know that for the Gladiator theme, the command to do that is simply "compass".
+theme.
+You need to know that for the Gladiator theme the command is simply "compass".

 ```
 grunt theme:gladiator:compass
 ```

-More complex task proxying is not currently supported.
+More complex task proxying is not currently supported, and you cannot pass options
+or targets with this support.

 #### Setting Up Gem Dependencies